Repeat customers are the backbone of many businesses.

 - Detractor – Gave a score of 6 or less.

-As repeat customers are such an integral part of retail and ecommerce, these industries have developed many best practices over the years.
+As repeat customers are such an integral part of retail and ecommerce, these industries have developed many best practices for every repeat customer marketing strategy.
+Luckily, even if you aren’t in these industries, you can easily use most of the best practices and have customers keep coming back.

 Luckily, even if you aren’t in these industries, you can easily use most of the best practices and have customers keep coming back.